Pennsylvania Department of Health

 Initial comments:

-Based on an abbreviated complaint survey completed on April 3, 2025, it was determined that Aventura at Creekside was not in compliance with the following requirements of 42 CFR Part 483, Subpart B Requirements for Long term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit and an abbreviated complaint survey completed on May 15, 2025, it was determined that Aventura at Creekside corrected the federal deficiencies cited during the survey of April 3, 2024, and continued to be out of compliance with the following requirements of 42 CFR Part 483, Subpart B Requirements for Long term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: